Open to roles across product, design & research Get in touch →

 Color was one piece of a broader product audit covering IA, interaction design, styling, and typography.
 On the color side: every value in the product was catalogued, the inconsistency documented, and then a real research phase began.

-I initially thought I needed 15 colors — after testing with Viz Palette and working through Paul Tol's color theory research, I landed on 12, including Spec's brand blue as the anchor.
-The research phase was extensive and essential — this wasn't territory I had deep color theory experience in, so I built the foundation before making decisions.
-Accessibility was a core part of that exploration: Viz Palette simulates how color sets read across different types of color blindness — deuteranopia, protanopia, tritanopia — and flags pairs that become indistinguishable.
+I initially thought I needed 15 colors.
+After testing with Viz Palette and working through Paul Tol's color theory research, I landed on 12, including Spec's brand blue as the anchor.
+The research phase was extensive and essential.
+This wasn't territory I had deep color theory experience in, so I built the foundation before making decisions.
+Accessibility was a core part of that exploration: Viz Palette simulates how color sets read across different types of color blindness (deuteranopia, protanopia, tritanopia) and flags pairs that become indistinguishable.
 Several early candidates that looked strong in isolation failed those checks entirely.
 That feedback loop was what made the tool so valuable; it caught issues no swatch review would surface.

 You can't design a system without understanding what you're replacing.
-The audit came first — and the research shaped every decision that followed.
+The audit came first, and the research shaped every decision that followed.

-Phase 2
+Phase 2Shipped

 Risk & informational colors

 With the chart palette established, the next layer was semantic: a set of colors that would communicate risk and informational states consistently across the product.
-Five states — red (malicious), yellow (suspicious), green (good), grey (neutral), blue (secondary informational).
+Five states: red (malicious), yellow (suspicious), green (good), grey (neutral), blue (secondary informational).
 Yellow was the hardest.
 It had to read clearly as "suspicious" without veering into orange or washing out into something too bright to be taken seriously.
-Getting it right took significant iteration, but landing on a yellow that was unambiguously moderate risk — not too orange, not too light — was one of the most important decisions in the whole system.
+Getting it right took significant iteration, but landing on a yellow that was unambiguously moderate risk, not too orange, not too light, was one of the most important decisions in the whole system.

 I tried and tried and tried again.
-The palettes that came close to being greenlit kept running into the same wall — too similar to a competitor, or too close to another well-known product.
+The palettes that came close to being greenlit kept running into the same wall: too similar to a competitor, or too close to another well-known product.
 Which raised a harder question: how do you differentiate without diverging for its own sake?
-Being different just to be different isn't design — it's noise.
+Being different just to be different isn't design.
+It's noise.
 And noise, in a data product, is the last thing you want.
 At the same time, if a palette works, if it's accessible and legible and users already understand its language, is replicating it actually wrong?
 That was the quandary.
 There's no clean answer to it, which made it one of the most genuinely difficult parts of this project.

 Where we landed: anchor to meaning.
-The risk and status colors didn't need to be original — they needed to be correct.
+The risk and status colors didn't need to be original.
+They needed to be correct.
 Green means good.
 Red means bad.
 Yellow means watch out.
 Those associations are too deep to fight, and fighting them in the name of differentiation would have made the product harder to trust.
 The distinctiveness came from how the system was built around those anchors, not from the anchors themselves.

 The right yellow took the longest to find.
-A color that communicates "suspicious" can't be confused with warning orange or decorative gold — it has to sit in its own lane.
+A color that communicates "suspicious" can't be confused with warning orange or decorative gold.
+It has to sit in its own lane.

-Phase 3a
+Phase 3aShipped

 The rebrand

 Midway through the project, a surprise: Spec rebranded with a new brand blue and purple.
 The palette had to go back to the drawing board.
-The goal expanded — not just update the chart colors, but build a full color system: 8 main color families (red, orange, yellow, green, blue, purple, pink, grey) with stops up and down from each main to support future dark mode.
+The goal expanded: not just update the chart colors, but build a full color system: 8 main color families (red, orange, yellow, green, blue, purple, pink, grey) with stops up and down from each main to support future dark mode.
 Brand blue and purple were subbed in directly.
 Grey was edged toward Spec's blue tones to keep blacks away from true black.
 Red and green carried over from the risk color work in Phase 2.
-The one exception: the risk yellow stayed protected — it had taken too long to find and was too precisely calibrated to risk touching.
+The one exception: the risk yellow stayed protected.
+It had taken too long to find and was too precisely calibrated to risk touching.
 A distinct orange and yellow were drilled into separately for the chart palette.
 Four accent colors (for chips, icons, categories, future product features) were also defined as part of this phase.

-With the expanded palette defined, the same validation process from Phase 1 ran again — every color put through Viz Palette to check for distinguishability and accessibility issues.
+With the expanded palette defined, the same validation process from Phase 1 ran again: every color put through Viz Palette to check for distinguishability and accessibility issues.
 The rebrand had introduced new values that hadn't been tested in data visualization contexts before, so this wasn't a formality.
-New blue, new purple, adjusted neutrals — all of it needed to hold up at small sizes, in overlapping series, and across the range of visual impairments the tool flags.
+New blue, new purple, adjusted neutrals, all of it needed to hold up at small sizes, in overlapping series, and across the range of visual impairments the tool flags.
 Some colors needed nudging.
 Some passed cleanly.
-The color report became the documentation of what was intentional and what was a known tradeoff — so future decisions could be made with context rather than from scratch.
+The color report became the documentation of what was intentional and what was a known tradeoff, so future decisions could be made with context rather than from scratch.

 The risk yellow was too right to touch.
 When rebuilding the full system around new brand colors, protecting that one decision was non-negotiable.

-Phase 3b
+Phase 3bShipped

 Usage & application

 A color system without usage guidance is just a swatch set.
-The output of Phase 3 included how each color category applied across UI contexts — backgrounds, borders, icons, text — with clear rules for where each role belonged.
+The output of Phase 3 included how each color category applied across UI contexts (backgrounds, borders, icons, text) with clear rules for where each role belonged.
 This layer also laid the groundwork for a future dark mode: the color stop structure across each family was designed with that in mind, so it wouldn't require starting from scratch when the time came.

 Documentation is part of the design.
 The decisions embedded in the system only survive if they're written down clearly enough for the next person to follow without guessing.